Arci/kundera-benchmark/README.md

 - [GAE Datastore extension](https://github.com/Arci/kundera-gae-datastore)

 you need to download them and install them locally through maven install.
+Note that the azure client tests require a reachable storage emulator on Windows so if you do not want to execute test while build run `mvn clean install -DskipTests`.
+Test for datastore extension can be executed without further configuration as they're executed thought google in-memory Datastore stub.

 Since YCSB is not available in any maven repository, you have also to [download](https://github.com/brianfrankcooper/YCSB/) it and install it locally through maven install.